pixlie/pixlie.com/src/content/post/compiling-pixlie-ai-0-1-2-on-macos.md

     ```
 3. Open a new terminal or reload the environment and try running Pixlie AI again.
 ---
+_Update: 4 Mar, 2025_

+The above steps still throw an error in `rust-analyzer` running in the VS Code IDE, affecting some development features.

+To resolve these issues, you can do the following:

+1. Install `lld`:
+    ```shell
+    brew install lld
+    ```
+2. Run the following to check the installation path of Homebrew:
+    ```shell
+    $(brew --prefix llvm)
+    ```
+    If the path is not the same in step (3) below, you can use the correct path in `settings.json`.
+3. Add these settings to `.vscode/settings.json` in the project root:
+    ```json
+    {
+        "rust-analyzer.runnables.extraEnv": {
+            "LIBCLANG_PATH": "/opt/homebrew/opt/llvm/lib",
+            "DYLD_LIBRARY_PATH": "/opt/homebrew/opt/llvm/lib",
+            "PATH": "/opt/homebrew/opt/llvm/bin:${env:PATH}",

+            "CC": "/opt/homebrew/opt/llvm/bin/clang",
+            "CXX": "/opt/homebrew/opt/llvm/bin/clang++",

+            "ROCKSDB_INCLUDE_DIR": "/opt/homebrew/opt/rocksdb/include",
+            "ROCKSDB_LIB_DIR": "/opt/homebrew/opt/rocksdb/lib",

+            "LD": "/opt/homebrew/opt/lld/bin/ld64.lld",
+            "LDFLAGS": "-fuse-ld=/opt/homebrew/opt/lld/bin/ld64.lld",
+            "AR": "/opt/homebrew/opt/llvm/bin/llvm-ar"
+        }
+    }
+    ```
+    You can exclude `ROCKSDB_INCLUDE_DIR` & `ROCKSDB_LIB_DIR`, if you have not installed `rocksdb`.

+---
 If you still face any issues with compiling Pixlie AI, please do not hesitate to [contact us](https://pixlie.com/contact).
 We would love to hear from you – issue or no issue.

 ---